Librarians

 -

 Explore JSTOR’s transparent, equitable fee structure.
-Learn how classifications ensure fair pricing and broad access to journals, books, primary sources, images, and digital stewardship services for every institution type.
+Learn how classifications ensure fair fees and broad access to journals, books, primary sources, images, and digital stewardship services for every institution type.

 -

-Explore classifications, pricing, and participation options for universities and four-year colleges in the U.S. and Canada, including journals, books, primary sources, images, and digital stewardship services.
+Explore classifications, fees, and participation options for universities and four-year colleges in the U.S. and Canada, including journals, books, primary sources, images, and digital stewardship services.

 -

-See how JSTOR pricing works for U.K. universities and colleges.
+See how JSTOR fees works for U.K. universities and colleges.
 Find your Jisc band classification and explore access to high-quality academic content and trusted library services.

 -